RobelGiday/candy_sales/README.md

     * Limited usage of Same Day shipping of 177 transactions suggests it is less critical to overall operations.

 ### Candy Sales Insight for 2024
-* Top Selling candies
+* Product Performances
+    *  Wonka Bar - Triple Dazzel Caramel generated the highest revenue with $9.2K in sales.
+    *  Wonka Bar - Scrumdidlyumptious is the most profitability candy netting $6.1K in profits.
+    *  Wonka Bar - Milk Chocolate best selling candy with 653 candy sales.
+* Seasonal Trends
+    * Sales peaked between October and December with $17.1K total sales.
+    * Whereas the period between January and March accounted for lowested candy sales for the year with $6.6K in sales.
 * Regional Demand
-    * California outperformed other regions driven by higher customers counts and gross profits.
+    * California outperformed other regions netting $6.16K in profits with 344 customers regeratefully tapping to only 0.007% population.
-    * Potential for market penetration exists in states such as Florida and Illinois
+    * Potential for market penetration exists for highly populate states such as Florida and Illinois.

 ## Recommendations